taro-ball/babylon-shoot/README.md

 1. Run local server: `npm run dev`
 1. Ctrl + left click on the address generated in the command line.
 1. Click on the targets to shoot bullets at them :D
+1. Use mouse to drag the camera and scroll to zoom.

 PS
 if you are on Windows like me, highly recommend to use nvm-windows to install node [detailed instructions](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows):